Charging Times for Electric Cars

 Slow, Fast, and Rapid Charging

-All electric cars can be charged using compatible charge points with a higher maximum charge rate than the vehicle can handle.
-Even though the charger has a higher rate, it will fill the battery using the electric car’s maximum charging rate.
+All electric cars can be charged using compatible charge points with a high maximum charge rate.
+Even if the charger has a higher rate than the given charging rate for your car, it will fill the battery using the electric car’s maximum charging rate.
 Public and workplace charging points will have a rate of 7kW or 22kW, with most electric cars being compatible.

-The power rating of slow chargers goes up to 3.5kW.
-These are less common now that the 7kW charger has become available.
+Most slow charging points have a maximum power of 3.6kW.
+These are less common due to the more powerful 7kW chargers.
 Slow charging is most common for home chargers and is great for charging your electric car overnight.
-Some home chargers provide 7kW if you want to have access to a higher power charger.
-The average time for a slow charger to charge the battery from empty to full can take between 13 to 26 hours.
+The average time for a slow charger to charge the battery from empty to full can take between 8 - 12 hours.

 Rapid chargers are the fastest electric chargers available.
-Their power ratings can be anywhere between 50kW and 350kW. and they can be found along motorway services.
+Rapid chargers provide a rating of 43kW to 50 kW whereas the ultra-rapid chargers provide a rating of 150kW to 350 kW.
 This is to make sure that EV owners can charge their car in an efficient amount of time so they can continue with their journey.
-Rapid chargers can provide a mile range between 60 to 200 in around 20 to 30 minutes; from empty, it will take 1 to 2 hours.
-Almost all fully electric cars can be charged at any rapid charging point, however, most plug-in hybrids won’t be compatible.
+Rapid chargers can deliver up to 80% charge in just 30 minutes or less.
+Almost all fully electric cars can be charged at any rapid charging point; however plug-in hybrids aren’t compatible.

 There is a combination of physical and environmental factors that can affect charging speed.
 Keeping the battery in good condition helps keeping it efficient.
 The battery management system is there to help regulate the batteries when charging and discharging to help prolong their life.